Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Discharge the Battery of the Apple Watch

-2. Connect the watch to the charger and as soon as it boots force-press the screen.
+2. Connect it to the charger and as soon as it powers on, force-press the screen.

-3. Wait till the Erase All Content and Settings screen is shown and open it.
+3. When the Erase All Content and Settings screen appears, open it.

-4. Reset the watch and after the completion of the reset process, set up the watch.
+4. Reset the watch and complete the setup after the reset is finished.

 5. Use the iCloud Website

-If the above does not work, you can reset your watch through the iCloud website, provided it is still connected to the Internet.
+If nothing else works, you can reset your watch from the iCloud website (if it’s still online and connected to the internet).

-1. Launch a web browser on a system and go to the iCloud website.
+1. Use a web browser to go to iCloud’s website.

-2. Log in using your Apple ID and select Find iPhone.
+2. Sign in with your Apple ID, then select Find iPhone.

-3. Open All Devices and select the problematic Apple Watch.
+3. Click All Devices and select your locked Apple Watch.

-4. Click Erase Apple Watch and follow the prompts to complete the process.
+4. Click Erase Apple Watch and follow the prompts.

 Erase Apple Watch Through iCloud Website